 We've recently moved our Greece location to 103 Canal Landing Blvd., Suite 12, Rochester, NY 14626.
 Our phone and fax numbers remain the same.

 This award is awarded by the Monroe County Medical Society and is presented to a physician and a layperson whose lives reflect the qualities exemplified by Dr. Edward Mott Moore as a physician, teacher, investigator, leader and contributor to the community.
 Dr. Moore, a prominent New York State physician, became a professor of surgery in 1842, at 28 years of age.
 He was soon recognized as an outstanding teacher of surgery and between 1842 and 1883, was appointed professor of surgery successively at four different medical schools.
 Dr. Moore was surgeon-in-chief at St. Mary's Hospital from its opening in 1857 until his death in 1902 at the age of 88.
 Congratulations Dr. Kothari.

 ASGE Congratulates EURP Honorees in Your Area Over 100 units strong are part of the ASGE Endoscopy Unit Recognition Program (EURP) in just the northeast alone.
 As participants in the EURP, these units are part of a growing national network that is recognized for their dedication to high-quality Gastroenterology care.

 RGA is committed to the following important quality improvement principles:

-We are pleased to announce that on 12/30/2014 Rochester Endoscopy Associates was recognized by the American Society for Gastrointestinal Endoscopy for promoting quality in endoscopy.
+We are pleased to announce that on 12/30/2014 and renewed in 2018.
+Rochester Endoscopy Associates was recognized by the American Society for Gastrointestinal Endoscopy for promoting quality in endoscopy.
 We looking forward to serving your needs.
 An ounce of prevention does go a long way.